Table of Contents

 - Branch C: Slack or Telegram notification for the internal team.
 The Make community thread on a Beehiiv to Telegram integration covers the auth gotchas.

-Setup detail worth flagging early: per Beehiiv’s blog walkthrough, the Make connection asks for your Publication ID, which lives in publication settings, not the API page.
-Operators commonly get tripped up here on the first connect.
+One gotcha, flagged early because Make's blog walkthrough buries it: the Make connection asks for your Publication ID, which lives in publication settings, not the API page.
+First-connect attempts die here constantly.

-When does Make beat n8n for this job?
-When the team is non-technical, when you want the run-history UI without hosting anything, and when the integrations you need (Beehiiv, WordPress, Slack, Notion) all exist as first-class Make modules.
-Make is closer to “managed Zapier with a better canvas” than to “self-hosted programmable automation.”
+When does Make win this job over n8n?
+When the team is non-technical.
+When you want the run-history UI without hosting anything.
+When Beehiiv, WordPress, Slack, and Notion all exist as first-class Make modules already.
+Think managed Zapier with a better canvas, not self-hosted programmable automation.

-The common stack: Beehiiv RSS, into n8n, into ElevenLabs, out as an audio file that gets distributed via a podcast host or embedded back into the issue.
-The reference template is n8n template #6523, “Convert newsletters into AI podcasts with GPT-4o Mini and ElevenLabs”.
+The common stack runs Beehiiv RSS into n8n into ElevenLabs, and out the other side as an audio file that gets pushed to a podcast host or embedded back into the issue.
+The reference template is n8n template #6523, "Convert newsletters into AI podcasts with GPT-4o Mini and ElevenLabs".
 On the ElevenLabs side, the Podcasts use-case page and the Create Podcast API endpoint document the supported voices, generation modes, and pricing tiers.

-Editorial take: an audio version is worth doing only if the audience asks for it twice.
-The production overhead is real (voice consistency, pronunciation tuning for tool names, file hosting), and the marginal listenership for niche AI-tools content tends to be small.
-If a reader survey lands on it as a top-three request, the n8n-driven pattern above is the lowest-friction starting point.
+Our read: skip the audio version until the audience asks for it twice.
+The production overhead is real.
+Voice consistency, pronunciation tuning for tool names, and file hosting all cost time, and the marginal listenership for niche AI-tools content stays small.
+If a reader survey puts it in the top three, the n8n-driven pattern above is the lowest-friction way in.

-5. n8n vs Make for an AI-tools newsletter: editorial guidance
+5. n8n vs Make for an AI-tools newsletter

-We recommend the HTTP-node + n8n pattern over the community node when the community node’s last commit is older than six months.
-Stale wrappers go out of sync with Beehiiv’s API faster than the docs do, and a broken native node fails harder than a parameterized HTTP call.
-That is editorial commentary, not vendor positioning.
+Pick the HTTP-node + n8n pattern over the community node whenever that node's last commit is older than six months.
+Stale wrappers drift out of sync with Beehiiv's API faster than the docs do, and a broken native node fails harder, and louder, than a parameterized HTTP call.

 A quick decision matrix: